ianbollinger/haskell-style-guide/haskell-style.md

 2. related third-party imports
 3. local application or library specific imports

+### 2.ii&emsp;Separate import groups with a blank line

 Put a blank line between each group of imports.

-### 2.ii.&emsp;Sort imports alphabetically
+### 2.iii.&emsp;Sort imports alphabetically

 The imports in each import group should be sorted alphabetically by module name.

-### 2.iii.&emsp;Qualify imports or explicitly list imported symbols
+### 2.iv.&emsp;Qualify imports or explicitly list imported symbols

-Always use explicit import lists or `qualified` imports for standard and third-party libraries.
-This makes the code more robust against changes in these libraries.
-Exception: the Prelude.
+Always use explicit import lists or `qualified` imports for modules from standard and third-party libraries.

+#### Rationale
+This makes your code more robust against changes in imported modules.

+#### Exceptions
+The `Prelude` does not need to be `qualified` or have an implicit import list unless there is a namespace collision.

 3.&emsp;Comments
 ----------------

+### 3.i.&emsp;Use Haddock syntax in comments

+Use [Haddock] syntax in comments.

 ### 3.i.&emsp;Comment every exported definition

+* Comment every top-level function&mdash;particularly exported functions.
+* Provide a type signature for every top-level function.
-Comment every top-level function (particularly exported functions), and provide a type signature; use Haddock syntax in the comments.
-Comment every exported data type.
-Function example:
+* Comment every exported data type.
+* For functions, the documentation should give enough information to apply the function without looking at the function's definition.

+#### Examples
 ```haskell
 -- | Send a message on a socket.
 The socket must be in a connected state.
 -- Returns the number of bytes sent.
 Applications are responsible for ensuring